Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

         -keystore contrast.jks
 ```

-**Signed:**
+### Signed SSL certificate

 The alias used is the same in all of the previous examples, specifically for CSR.
-The *my-ca-signed-cert.crt* is what you should receive in response to a CSR.
+You should receive a *my-ca-signed-cert.crt* in response to a CSR.

-It's very important that this Signed Certificate is imported to the alias that matches the private key used to create the CSR.
+It's very important that this signed certificate is imported to the alias that matches the private key used to create the CSR.

 ```
 keytool -import \